Month 1, Day 30, Saturday 3:30 p.m.

 The silence in its absence was deafening.
 The boy’s face was noticeably pale despite the dark tint of his skin, giving him a greenish pallor.
 “I’m sorry, that was an accident.
 I ate something bad, and I thought I was going to—at least it was only gas.
 Better out than in, my dad always says!” he added with a high-pitched, anxious laugh, his eyes darting around as if searching for an escape route.

 The coppers were not amused.

-“That’s right, you tell ‘em!”
-Someone in the back of the crowd called, vibrating their tongue and lips together to create an exaggerated farting noise of their own.
-The sound was soon repeated by someone else.
+“That’s right, you tell ‘em!” someone in the back of the crowd called, vibrating their tongue and lips together to create an exaggerated farting noise of their own.
+Someone else soon repeated the sound.